lunixbochs/versitygw/exa/encryption.md

 - `s` (bytes, optional): mlkem768x25519 private key bytes.

 Notes:
+- The SigV4 `AccessKeyID` is the full `exa1...` string.
+- The server authenticates using the base access key `a` and the IAM secret.
-- Encryption-aware clients use the full `exa1...` AccessKeyID for SigV4, but can omit `s` when they only want auth behavior.
+- Encryption-aware clients can omit `s` to request auth-only behavior.
-- The server validates the bech32m checksum, decodes CBOR, and rejects unknown versions or missing `a`.

-## Endpoints
+## Wrapped bucket key format

+Wrapped bucket keys are CBOR-encoded blobs stored in bucket metadata and returned by the `exa-keys` API.
+The CBOR map fields are:
+- `v` (uint): version.
+Current value is `1`.
+- `e` (bytes): HPKE encapsulation.
+- `c` (bytes): encrypted bucket key.

+Wrapping uses HPKE MLKEM768X25519 with HKDF-SHA256 and ChaCha20-Poly1305,
+with info string `age-encryption.org/mlkem768x25519`.
+The bucket key is 16 bytes.
+Clients base64-encode the wrapped CBOR blob for JSON transport.

+## Bucket key distribution API

 All endpoints are bucket-level S3 query params (not admin APIs).
 They require SigV4 authentication.
-Presigned URLs are allowed, but `X-Amz-Security-Token` (temporary credentials) is not supported.
+Presigned URLs are allowed. `X-Amz-Security-Token` is not supported.
-For signed (non-presigned) requests, `X-Amz-Content-Sha256` is required.

 ### GET /{bucket}?exa-keys
 Returns wrapped bucket keys **only for the calling access key**.